nin9/simple-rss-reader-app/README.md

 ```

 ##### Note
 If you want to change the schedule for the rss task(eg. make it to run every minute) you can change it in the schedule function in **console/kernel.php**.
 Currently it runs every day at 6 am.

+## API
+**GET /api/available_wines:** returns the wines available today.
+**POST /api/order:** takes _wine_title_ as a body parameter and returns the data of that wine if available.